 Speed and quality: what to expect and how to optimize

 VPN overhead can reduce raw speed by a few percent to tens of percent depending on encryption, distance to server, and network load.
 The impact is usually small enough to barely affect standard HD streams, but 4K can be more sensitive.
-To optimize:
+To optimize: Does nordvpn actually work on a chromebook your complete guide to using nordvpn on chromebook and beyond 2026

 - Choose a server geographically close to you for lower latency.